 Blockchain can also help reduce costs by improving efficiency.
 For example, the use of smart contracts can streamline the process of managing contracts and payments, reducing the need for manual processing and saving time and resources.

-Additionally, the use of GPS tracking and telematics, combined with blockchain, can help transport companies optimise routes and reduce fuel consumption, leading to cost savings.
+Additionally, the use of GPS tracking and telematics, combined with blockchain, can help transport companies optimize routes and reduce fuel consumption, leading to cost savings.

 Some transport companies are already using blockchain to increase profitability.
 For example, Denmark-based transport company DSV is using blockchain to improve the efficiency of its operations and reduce costs.